 School events and socials

-We run a number of academic-related events including conferences, workshops and symposia.
-A programme of regular research seminars and salons offer a chance to discover the wider research culture within the School.
+Events including conferences, workshops and symposia, regular research seminars and salons offer a chance to discover the wider research culture within the School.

 MA Fine Art students open their studios to the School and external audiences at various points of the year, offering an insight into their ongoing work in progress and opportunities for discussion.

-We hold social events for all our students, including games nights, film screenings and a summer ball.
+Social events are often organised by our students for all our students and these include games nights, film screenings and a summer ball.

-Our weekly enewsletter will keep you informed of all our upcoming events, volunteer opportunities, talks, exhibitions and other activities taking place in Leeds.
+A weekly email will keep you informed of all upcoming events, volunteer opportunities, talks, exhibitions and other activities taking place in the School and the city.

 Visiting Artists Talks